Skip to content

 Location: the South Island’s

-How to reach: You can fly directly from Wellington to Dunedin, taking about 5h for ($108 – $380).
-It’s a little expensive, and however, it’s the best and most comfortable option without transporting much between vehicles.
+How to reach: You can fly directly from Wellington to Dunedin, taking about 5 hours ($108 – $380).
+It’s a little expensive but the best and most comfortable option without transporting much between vehicles.

-Before leaving this magnificent country, it’s time to soak up in this location’s history and raw culture.
-That’s why the final stop should be here, Dunedin, where you can find Maori heritage, and transcendent architectural marvel adorned with the most beautiful art blending Scottish and New Zealand’s old states.
+Before leaving this magnificent country, it’s time to soak up its history and raw culture.
+The final stop should be Dunedin, where you can find Maori heritage and transcendent architectural marvels adorned with the most beautiful art blending Scottish and New Zealand’s old states.

 Dunedin City, Otago, New Zealand